reflex-dev/reflex-web/docs/library/graphing/line_chart.md

 docgraphing(line_chart_simple_example, comp=eval(line_chart_simple_example), data =  "data=" + str(data))
 ```

 Our second example uses exactly the same data as our first example, except now we add some extra features to our line graphs.
 We add a `type_` prop to `rx.line` to style the lines differently.
-In addition, we add an `rx.cartesian_grid` to get a grid in the background and we add an `rx.legend` to give us a legend for our graphs.
+In addition, we add an `rx.cartesian_grid` to get a grid in the background, an `rx.legend` to give us a legend for our graphs and an `rx.graphing_tooltip` to add a box with text that appears when you pause the mouse pointer on an element in the graph.

 ```reflex
 docgraphing(line_chart_complex_example, comp=eval(line_chart_complex_example), data =  "data=" + str(data))